lnmarqueses/lnmarqueses/README.md

-👋 Hi, my name is @lnmarqueses and I want to be a web developer.
+👋 Hi, my name is Lara and I want to be a web developer.
 I started my journey on November 2021.
 👀I am a medical professional by day and I love playing the piano, hiking and running.

 🌱 I’m currently learning HTML, CSS and Java.